EmanElrefai/ProductAPI/README.md

 - Used combine library
 - Open to anyone to learn the concept of cashing (How make your app interact when internet connection is on or off)

+### Which design pattern I used?

+The MVVM pattern consists of three layers:
+- Model: App data that the app operates on.
+- View: The user interface’s visual elements.
+In iOS, the view controller is inseparable from the concept of the view.
+- ViewModel: Updates the model from view inputs and updates views from model outputs.

+#### Why?

+MVVM offers some advantages over MVC:
+- MVVM makes the view controller simpler by moving a lot of business logic out of it.
+- The view model better expresses the business logic for the view.
+- A view model is much easier to test than a view controller.
+You end up testing business logic without having to worry about view implementations.

 ## The App 3 main pages:
 [1] Home Product page.